Call for a FREE Quote Today!

 The Nema 14-50 and the Nema 6-50.

-The 6-50 will be cheaper, since it requires only 3 wires - two hots and a ground.
-The Nema 14-50 requires two hots, a neutral, and a ground.
+The 6-50 will be cheaper, since it requires only 2 wires, plus a ground.
+The Nema 14-50 3 wires, plus a ground - two hots, a neutral, and a ground.
 That neutral wire isn't used by any charger that I'm aware of.
 Power is delivered between the two hots.
-How the 14-50 became the defacto standard for EVSE (hyperlink) Receptacles, I'll never know.
-While the 14-50 is far more common to see, the 6-50 holds its own in popularity.
+The 14-50 is far more common to see, the 6-50 holds its own in popularity.
 For example, the ChargePoint Flex and Clipper Creek offer both versions.
 If you check out EVSE on Amazon, you will have no problem finding 6-50 chargers.
 And, as an added bonus - the 6-50 is cheaper to buy in addition to being cheaper to install.